Kumantye Jagamara's Possum and Wallaby Dreaming

 Parliament’s forecourt mosaic is based on a design by Warlpiri artist Kumantye Jagamara, and is a contemporary depiction of an ancient Western Desert Dreaming.

 The 196-square-metre mosaic is the first artwork that you will encounter on your visit to Parliament.
 It is located in a ceremonial pool in the forecourt, on an island that symbolises the isolated continent of Australia.

 The mosaic symbolises the deep spiritual relationship between Aboriginal and Torres Strait Islander peoples and their ancestral land.

-Jagamara is a Warlpiri Elder from Papunya, west of Alice Springs.
-He is one of the foremost proponents of Western Desert painting, one of the first contemporary Indigenous art movements.
+Jagamara was a Warlpiri Elder from Papunya, west of Alice Springs.
+He was one of the foremost proponents of Western Desert painting, one of the first contemporary Indigenous art movements.